April 23, 2021

 Today, no federal statutes in Canada recognize the right to a healthy environment or to human necessities like clean air and drinking water (although proposed amendments to the Canadian Environmental Protection Act may do so).

-Two provinces, Ontario and Quebec, and two territories, the Northwest Territories and the Yukon, have environmental rights legislation that establishes substantive or procedural environmental rights, or both, for persons within their jurisdictions.
+Two provinces, Ontario and Quebec, and the three territories have environmental rights legislation that establishes substantive or procedural environmental rights, or both, for persons within their jurisdictions.

 The Quebec Charter of Human Rights and Freedoms and Environment Quality Act and the Yukon Environment Act give substantive and procedural environmental rights to the residents of each jurisdiction, respectively.
-The Northwest Territories Environmental Rights Act and the Ontario Environmental Bill of Rights give procedural, but not substantive, environmental rights to the residents of each jurisdiction, respectively.
+The Northwest Territories Environmental Rights Act, the Nunavut Environmental Rights Act, and the Ontario Environmental Bill of Rights give procedural, but not substantive, environmental rights to the residents of each jurisdiction, respectively.

 A substantive environmental right is an enforceable legal right to enjoy or benefit from the environment in some way.
 Procedural environmental rights are enforceable rights that relate to processes such as the collection and sharing of relevant information, participation in environmental decision-making, and participation in environmental compliance and enforcement.
 Procedural environmental rights can be created without substantive environmental rights, but ideally the two kinds of right will be paired so that they can work together and be mutually reinforcing.
 We say more about each kind of right in our discussions below.